GitLeeRepo/GitInfo/GitCommandNotes.md

 * **git add --all** - add all files and files deleted to staging

+Note that if a directory is supplied rather than a file name the entire directory and its files and subdirectories will be added.

+Note that git add both adds currently untracked files to staging (and thus they become tracked files) and adds modified tracked files to staging.
+It can also be used to mark merge-conflicted files as resolved.

+Note that if you modify a file staged by git add after it was staged, the second version will be unstaged, with the first version being what will be committed.
+You must run git add again to stage the latest revision.

 # Git rm

 * **git rm \<filename\>** - remove the file from your working directory and the index (Staging)
 * **git rm \<filename\> --cached** - remove from the index (Staging) only.

+Note that if you use a wildcard for filename you need to preceed the wild card with a \\ (backslash) so that git doesn't expand the file list in addition to the shell.
+For example **git rm \\\*.

+# Git rename/move

+* **git mv \<oldname\> \<newname\>

+Note that if you renamed the file outside of git then you need to do a **git rm \<oldname\>** followed by **git add \<newname\>.

+# Unstaging a file

+* **git reset HEAD \<filename\>**

+# Reverting a file

+* **git checkout -- \<filename\>** - will replace the modified file with the file from the last commit.

 # Git commit

 * **git commit** - commit the files in staging (will bring up text editor to add message)

 * **git commit -m "'<the message\>"** - commit the files adding a message

+* **git commit -a - lets you bypass the git add that is used to add the files to staging first.
+It will commit all modifed files regardless of whether they were staged first.

+# Working with remote repositories

+## Displaying remote repositories

+* **git remote -v** - get a list of remote repositories and their URLs that were previously added with either a **git clone \<remote URL\>** or a **git remote add \<Remote Name\> \<remote URL\> command.
+The -v arguement specifies that the URLs should be included, otherwise it's just the remote name.

+## Adding Remote name references

+* **git remote add \<remote name\> \<remote URL\> - the shorter \<remote name\> can now be used to refer to the remote instead of the URL, in for example push and pull commands.

+## Remote Fetching (clone, fetch, merge, pull)

+* **git clone \<remote URL\>** - get a remote repo cloned to local repository.
+It will create the repository, so don't use this if the repository already exists locally.
+Refer to clone comments above for more details.

+* **git fetch \<remote name or remote URL\>** - brings any remote changes into your repository (.git) but not your working directory, you must merge or pull to do that.
+This is useful to see what changes have taken place on the remote since you cloned or pulled.

+* **git merge origin/\<branchname\>**

+* **git pull origin** - Does both a fetch and a merge so your working directory is updated as well as your .git repository location.

+## Git push to remote

+* **git push \<remote name or URL\> \<your branch name\>** -- for example **git push origin master** pushes your master branch to the remote.

+Note that if the remote branch has been changed by someone else since you last pulled then this will not work.
+You have to first pull and merge their changes into your changes and then attempt to push again.

+## Show remote info

+* **git remote show \<remote name or URL\>** - displays info on the remote repository such as the fetch and push URLs, what remote branches there are and whether it is tracked, what remote branch your master pulls from (ex remote master) and what remote branch your master pushes to (ex remote master)

+## Renaming a remote

+* **git remote rename oldname newname**

+## Removing a remote name

+* **git remote remove \<remote name\>** - same as **git remote rm \<remote name\>**

 # Git branch